Frau schläft friedlich auf der Seite in einem gemütlichen Bett mit weißer Bettwäsche.

 Why restful sleep is so important

-A good night's sleep is essential for feeling refreshed the next day.
-During the night, the brain processes information, and the body can recover.
-Diet also plays a role: What we eat—or don't eat—can influence how we feel the next morning.
+A good night's sleep is essential for feeling fit the next day.
+During the night, the brain processes impressions, and the body can recover.
+Nutrition also plays a role: what we eat – or don't eat – can influence how we feel the following morning.

 Collagen and nighttime regeneration

 Collagen is primarily known as a structural protein.
 It provides certain amino acids, including glycine, which is found in many foods.
-These building blocks are part of numerous metabolic processes that also occur during the night.
+These building blocks are involved in numerous metabolic processes that also occur during the night.

-Scientific studies examine how individual nutrients and amino acids work in the body.
-These studies describe relationships without making any specific health claims.
+Scientific studies investigate how individual nutrients and amino acids affect the body.
+These studies describe relationships, but do not allow for any specific health claims to be derived from them.

 Evening routine with collagen

-Many people incorporate collagen into their evening diet—for example, in a warm drink or mixed with water.
-A consistent, balanced diet and a relaxed sleeping environment are particularly important.
-Collagen can be part of a personal routine, but it doesn't guarantee any medical benefits.
+Many people incorporate collagen into their evening routine – for example, in a warm drink or mixed with water.
+A consistent, balanced diet and a relaxed sleep environment are particularly important.
+Collagen can be part of a personal routine, but it doesn't guarantee any specific medical benefits.

 Fish collagen as a high-quality source

-Marine sources such as fish collagen are known for their fine structure and careful processing.
-Transparent origins, regular quality checks, and sustainable extraction are crucial.
+Marine sources such as Salmon collagen is known for its fine structure and careful processing.
+Transparent origin, regular quality checks, and sustainable harvesting are crucial.

 Conclusion

-A restful night depends on many factors—from the lighting in the bedroom to a balanced lifestyle.
-Those who want to use collagen as part of a varied diet can do so in accordance with their own needs without expecting any specific effects.
+A restful night's sleep depends on many factors – from the light in the bedroom to a balanced lifestyle.
+Those who wish to use collagen as part of a varied diet can do so in accordance with their own needs, without expecting specific effects.

 Legal Notice / Disclaimer